 Imagine trying to scratch a diamond with a pencil.
 The pencil is not hard enough to hurt the diamond, and the diamond is not coarse enough to hurt the pencil.
 Weird combination, but one that certainly won’t be hurting the other anytime soon.
 This is basic physics, and we use this logic when strategizing how to correct this part of the valve body.
 The result was the implementation of completely and totally redesigned steel valve, axial support spring and steel ground end plugs, all sporting an ultra-protective anodization to prevent future bore wear as well.

 In fact, every ~100 valve bodies, we select one for additional testing.
 We test this leak point after cycling this valve thousands of times in properly filtered oil, replicating years of use and abuse in a well maintained truck.
 We do this because we wholly expect our products to be abused and neglected, and engineer and manufacture them accordingly; not to break.

 We have discovered that even after this aggressive form of testing, the valve holds no measurably lower amount of vacuum pressure than before.
 The data there within justifies the conclusion that this solution has no rational lifespan, and is to be considered a long term solution to this style of crossleak.
 This means, from an engineering perspective, that this choice of SSV solution is superior in the interest of longevity, reliability, practicality and performance.

-This technology is unfortunately not available without machine work and is only available in our proprietary transmissions and valve bodies, though our Bulletproof68 kit does offer an anti-seize solution for this that is excellent for presently healthy valve bodies.
+This technology is unfortunately not available without machine work and is only available in our proprietary transmissions and valve bodies, though our Project Carbon™ 68RFE Valve Body Upgrade Kit does offer an anti-seize solution for this that is excellent for presently healthy valve bodies.

 Problem #4 - The Solenoid Pack